 Most simple syrups use either a 1:1 or 1:2 ratio of water to sugar or a 1:2 ratio.

 I use simple syrups mostly for coffee and tea, and I find the 1:1 ratio works best for me.
-It’s easier for me to control the sweetness, and I like that it’s thin enough to be poured easily through a glass oil bottle (this one from World Market is my favorite).
+It’s easier for me to control the sweetness, and I like that it’s thin enough to be poured easily through a glass oil bottle.

 Bartenders often prefer the 1:2 ratio for cocktails, because it adds less water to the drink.
 Feel free to use this ratio if you prefer!